-For the record I have hunted snipe - real snipe, not just the fool's game or joke often played on campers.
+For the record I have hunted snipe - real snipe, not just the fool's game or a joke often played on campers.
 My daddy belonged to a hunt club in the low country and one of their quarry was Snipe.
 Yes, they exist.
 They are actually not easy to hunt because when they are flushed they go straight up and then have an erratic flight pattern.
 (The term "Sniper" came from a Snipe hunter as in one with excellent hunting skills.)
 So now you know, but I digress.

-This week I decided I would search out some very old churches in the upstate.
+Several weeks ago, I decided I would search out some very old churches in the upstate.
 After identifying the ones I wanted to see, I had to locate them on a map.
 This was no easy feat given many of them are located on small roads in cryptic locations.
 Any directions I could find may as well said something like, "When you get into town turn right by the old Piggly Wiggly.
 Then after the third blue house make a left.
 Go until you see farmer John's pond on the right and the church will be on your left."

-This is where I feel as if I am going down the rabbit hole - following ambiguous directions to small towns that are now just a deserted general store to find the unmarked street down which a two hundred year old shuttered church sits among the kudzu.
+This is where I feel as if I am going down the rabbit hole - following ambiguous directions to small towns that are now just a deserted general store, to find the unmarked street down which a two hundred year old shuttered church sits among the kudzu.
 And why you ask?
 A photograph?
 Yes, I too, often question my sanity.

 Not being familiar with that one, I inquired about it.
 He explained it was a beautiful old historic church that I could find off Highway 61 on Mt.
 Vernon Church road.
 A friend of his was trying to buy the church and move it.
 I made a mental note to add it to the list, thanked him, and made my exit.